HenrikJoreteg/slugger/readme.md

 // optionally use a different replacement character slugger('Hello yOu CRAZY Swede!', {replacement: '_'}); // returns 'hello_you_crazy_swede'

+// optionally trim to max length while not breaking any words slugger('Hello yOu CRAZY Swede!', {smartTrim: 9}); // returns 'hello-you'

 ```

 That's all there is to it!